 This can be a fun and challenging process.
 As a junior in high school, your student can begin to explore many career options by checking out some of these links:

-A-Z Majors provides information about CSU Stanislaus majors, including catalog information, and links to the respective department's Website.
+A-Z Majors provides information about Stanislaus State majors, including catalog information, and links to the respective department's Website.

-Career Services at CSU Stanislaus has several links to assist your student in finding out more information on careers such as nature of the work, working conditions, job outlook, salaries, skills required and more!
+Career Services at Stanislaus State has several links to assist your student in finding out more information on careers such as the nature of the work, working conditions, job outlook, salaries, skills required and more!

 And there's always Google.